chef-boneyard/oss-repo-standardization-2025/reports/2025-07-10/report.md

 #### We need to be able to delete (rarely)

 We have discovered several completely empty (unitialized) repos, self-development repos, and that sort of thing.
-Decommissioning takes time and effort that are not worth the effort We are giving ourselves permission to delete selected repos:
+Decommissioning takes time and effort that are not worth the investment.
+We are giving ourselves permission to delete selected repos:

  * with a public notice and feedback period
  * with a contents-restorable backup method (including .git directory)

-while some repos are being considered internally for deletion, the workflow for deletion is under development.
+While some repos are currently being considered internally for deletion, the workflow for deletion is under development.
 No actions toward deletion of a public repo will be taken without community feedback.

+The community feedback process will be similar to that for decommissioning repos, with a perhaps longer feedback window.

 #### We need to be able to take repos private (rarely)